SUSAN TREGONING PHOTOGRAPHY

 Colonel Short's Villa

 Following the Louisiana Purchase in 1803, Americans started to arrive in New Orleans and wanted a neighborhood to call their own.
-It took thirty years to happen but in 1826 when Jacques Livaudais failed to show up for divorce court preceding he lost ownership of the family plantation to his wife.
-In 1832, she moved home to France and sold the property to a group of businessmen that saw this land as American’s answer to the French and Creole dominated Vieux Carre.
-They parceled it off into a grid of 80 city blocks and it became part of the Village of Lafayette.
+It took thirty years to happen, but in 1826 when Jacques Livaudais failed to show up for divorce court, he lost ownership of the family plantation to his wife.
+In 1832, she moved home to France and sold the property to a group of businessmen who saw this land as America’s answer to the French and Creole-dominated Vieux Carre.
+They parceled it into a grid of 80 city blocks, becoming part of the Village of Lafayette.

 While the lawns are no longer as grand as they once were, the mansions are still just as impressive as they were the day they were built.
 A visit to the Garden District offers a chance to see an entire neighborhood of preserved mansions from the 1800s and displays a melting pot of architectural styles that were “new” for the time period in which they were built.